 Line editing

-Line editing is a form of content editing that focuses on improving the flow, style and readability of a text line by line.
-It involves refining word choice, sentence structure, and overall clarity, focusing less on grammar, spelling and punctuation than on the artistry of the writing.
-Line editing is most concerned with how ideas are expressed at the sentence and paragraph level.
+Line editing involves refining word choice, sentence structure, and the clarity of a text, focusing less on grammar, spelling and punctuation than on the artistry of the writing.
+As such, it is most concerned with how ideas are expressed at the sentence and paragraph level.

 • Word choice: Ensures words are precise, vivid and